tongda/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The first attempt was to add more convolutional layers.
 I tried 9 convolutional layers and the performance get improved.
 As the diagram shows below, the training accuracy and validation accuracy are higher than original LeNet model.
 But the gap between training accuracy and validation is to big.
 So that's where I came up with regularization.

-** TODO: add diagram here **

 As what I have learned in [Stanford CS231n](http://cs231n.stanford.edu/), when the ConvNet goes deeper, the classic L2 regularization do not work well.
 Instead, I decided to use batch normalization and dropout to avoid overfitting.
-So I got the third model as follows:

-** TODO: add diagram here **
+Actually, I tried dropout and regularization together, but it turned out to be not very good.

 I think the capability still has space to improve, so I decided to involve a more complicated model, inception, which is mentioned in the lecture video.
 Then after many tuning, I got the final model.